VIA C3: Nehemiah cores

 The "Nehemiah" (C5XL) was a major core revision.
 At the time, VIA's marketing efforts did not fully reflect the changes that had taken place.
 The company addressed numerous design shortcomings of the older cores, including the half-speed FPU.
 The number of pipeline stages was increased from 12 to 16, to allow for continued increases in clock speed.
 Additionally, it implemented the cmov instruction, making it a 686-class processor.
 The Linux kernel refers to this core as the C3-2.
 It also removes 3DNow! instructions in favour of implementing SSE.
 However, it was still based upon the aging Socket 370, running the single data rate front-side bus at just 133 MHz.

 Because the embedded system marketplace prefers low-power, low-cost CPU designs, VIA began targeting this segment more aggressively because the C3 fit those traits rather well.
 Centaur Technology concentrated on adding features attractive to the embedded marketplace.
 An example built into the first "Nehemiah" (C5XL) core were the twin hardware random number generators.
-(These generators are erroneously called “quantum-based” in VIA's marketing literature.
+(These generators are falsely stated to be “quantum-based” in VIA's marketing literature.
 Detailed analysis of the generator makes it clear that the source of randomness is thermal, not quantum.)

 The "Nehemiah+" (C5P) (stepping 8) revision brought a few more advancements, including a high-performance AES encryption engine along with a notably small ball grid array chip package the size of a US 1 cent coin.
 At the time VIA also boosted the FSB to 200 MHz and introduced new chipsets such as the CN400 to support it.
 The new 200 MHz FSB chips are only available in BGA packages, as they are not compatible with existing Socket 370 motherboards.

 When this architecture was marketed it was often referred to as the "VIA C5".